stephenverderame/cpp_book/src/templates/variadic.md

 ### Possible Exercises

 1. Can you create a function that takes an arbitrary number of arguments and serializes all of them into a single byte array?
-The function should return an `std::vector<std::byte>` or an `std::array<std::bytes, N>`.
+The function should return an `std::vector<std::byte>` or an `std::array<std::byte, N>`.
 If you go the latter route, the function can be `constexpr`.
-You'll need an overload to handle containers like `std::vector`, `std::list`, etc. You may choose the endianness of the result
+You'll need an overload to handle containers like `std::vector`, `std::list`, etc.
+You may choose the endianness of the result.
     * So when passed `"Hello", 5, static_cast<short>(1000)` the function should return a single byte array that would look something like:
         ```C++
         0x48 0x65 0x6C 0x6C 0x6F 0x00 0x00 0x00 0x05 0x03 0xE8